Linuxfabrik/monitoring-plugins/check-plugins/starface-backup-status/README.rst

 States
 ------

-Triggers an alarm on usage in percent.
+Triggers an alarm if the last backup is too long ago.

-* WARN or CRIT if memory usage (used heap or non-heap) is above certain thresholds (default 80/90%)
+* Returns WARN or CRIT for the time difference to the start of the last backup

 Perfdata / Metrics